kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 One problem is that although now every phrase is there, the output format is still useless.

-We need to include the text of each phrase in the target language of the course.
+We need to include the text of each phrase in the course's target language.
 Let's make sure it's always the second item in the output:

 ```python
 def test_result_includes_the_phrase_in_the_target_language():